layereight/nfc-music-box/README.md

 * this is why we'll need a small buffer to cover those small interruptions
 * **TODO: how to wire the capacitors and inductor, this section is still in development**

+#### Hifiberry Aplifier

+* simply mount the Hifiberry aplifier to the multi-pin connector (that you soldered earlier) on the upper side of the Raspberry Pi

 ## Software

 ### Download, install and configure Volumio